Embedded Dreams

 Any voltage between 3V and 6V will power this circuit; I used a pair of AA batteries, resulting in 3V.

 The values of variable resistor P1, capacitor C1 and resistor R1 define the tone’s frequency and are not critical.
-You can try other values for C1, bigger or smaller than 100nF, as long as they are not polarized; a bigger capacitor like 680nF with a big R1 like 2.2M will give you a “heart beat”-like sound, whereas a small value like 47nF with the original R1 value will make unbearable ear cracking sounds :D .
+You can try other values for C1, bigger or smaller than 100nF, as long as they are not polarized; a bigger capacitor like 680nF with a big R1 like 2.2M will give you a “heart beat”-like sound, whereas a small value like 47nF with the original R1 value will make unbearable ear cracking sounds .

 You can try any non-polarized capacitor that you can put your hands on, even if you don’t know its value (like capacitors taken from old radios or TVs).
 If you train your ears with known capacitor values you can even be able to guess an unknown capacitor value just by its sound in this circuit.